-Recent updates (May 2018): Things 3.5.x came out a couple of weeks ago.
-CulturedCode updated the app to have collapsable areas, tagging improvements, and many other new features.
+Recent updates (June 2018): Things 3.6.x came out recently.
+CulturedCode updated the app to have much better keyboard integration for the iPad.
 The review has been adjusted to cover new things (pun intended.)

 As per policy, sponsorship will not influence the review process.
 All apps on Productived.net are evaluated unrelated of whether they were sponsored or not.
 All opinions and conclusions are written neutrally to let the readers draw their own judgements.

 To gain the readers trust, I make sure to only recommend apps which I believe are worth recommending and not because I got the app for free.
 I will not recommend bad apps even if someone would try to pay me for it.